Adam Clayton Powell Jr. State Office Building: History

 The building was proposed in 1966 by then-Governor of New York State, Nelson Rockefeller, as the beginning of development to turn Harlem into a "truly viable community".
 Ground was broken in 1967 with the demolition of a Corn Exchange Bank building.
 In 1969 work was halted on the project as a result of demonstrators objecting to the racial makeup of the construction workforce and the intended purpose of the facility.
 By mid-1970 the dispute was resolved and work resumed on the site.

 The building was completed in 1973 and was initially known as the Harlem State Office Building.
 While the building was criticized for lacking basic requirements such as a building manager and fire equipment, in 1978 the location hosted Harlem's first giant Christmas tree.

 In 1983 the building was renamed the "Adam Clayton Powell Jr. State Office Building" after the former U.S. Representative, the Rev. Adam Clayton Powell Jr., who had died in 1972.
-In 1994 the building was threatened with closure due to budget cuts; however, it remained open.
+The building was threatened with closure in 1994 due to budget cuts, but it remained open.

 Over the years, the building has been criticized as a "killer building" from the urban renewal movement of the 1960s that "disfigured" the neighborhood, and as an example of mediocre government architecture.
 However, others have embraced it as helping to focus the community's efforts in future development battles.

 In 2006, the Harlem Community Development Corporation partnered with the New York State Office of General Services to propose a redesign of the African Square that the building occupies.